leonklinke/opensource_nodejs-full-stack-boilerplate/README.md

 **Mysql database up in `localhost:3308`**

-## Working with project
+## Working with the project

-If you want to enter containers, you can use `goto` script like:
+If you want to enter one of the containers, you can use the `goto` script like this:

 `$ ./goto front`